Veterinary Compassion Fatigue

 Take Quality Time Out

-There’s a bold line between being busy and being productive.
+There’s a fine line between being busy and being productive.
 No matter how busy you are it’s fundamental for well-being to take breaks.
 Schedule time on your calendar to do so and honor it as you would any other appointment.
 Even if you’re confident about your work-life balance it’s still worth taking a closer look at the quality of your free time.

 Do you feel energetic and rejuvenated when you return to the clinic or hospital?
 If you don’t feel fully charged, switch things up.
 Go to a different coffee shop on your break or have that second cup and stay longer.
 Indulge in something that makes you happy.
 Redeem air miles and plan a weekend away (even if you think you’re too busy!)
 Buy yourself flowers or new gardening tools and spend time reviving your garden.
 Open old cookbooks and refuel your body with wholesome meals.
 Creating quality experiences for yourself is a fantastic antidote to stress and a worthy endeavor for your well-being.